-GinFresh Pear JuiceChampagneSimple SyrupMint Leaves
+Fresh Pear JuiceChampagneSimple SyrupMint Leaves

-Sorry my husband is such the master mixologist that he doesn’t measure so just use the gin/champagne/pear juice ratio to your taste.
+Sorry, my husband is such the master mixologist that he doesn’t measure so just use the gin/champagne/pear juice ratio to your taste.
 He muddled the Mint and Syrup and added it to the other ingredients.

-Its perfection.
+It’s perfection.
 Not too sweet and amazingly festive.

 I’ve divided the recipes into separate posts not to make this post incredibly long so please follow the links for the recipes.

 I love making it almost as much as I love eating it.
 How cute are these pie cutters from Williams Sonoma?!
 They add a little something extra.

 The apple tart was a nice compliment to our very rich dinner as it wasn’t too overwhelmingly sweet.
 It was so beautiful I didn’t want to cut it

 Last but not least I gave my guests a little something to take home.
-In our case everyone stayed the night so we devoured them on the couch when the kids went to bed.
-Inside these adorable boxes I added pumpkin truffles.
+In our case, everyone stayed the night so we devoured them on the couch when the kids went to bed.
+Inside these adorable boxes, I added pumpkin truffles.
 Super easy to make.